-Given the different populations studied, and the lack of additional data and analyses comparing the population in the HELIOS-B trial of vutrisiran with the population in the ATTRibute-CM trial of acoramidis or the ATTR-ACT trial of tafamidis, the evidence is currently insufficient ("I") to compare the net health benefits of the three agents.
+Given the different populations studied, and the lack of information at this time about the population and absolute results in HELIOS-B, the evidence is currently insufficient ("I") to compare the net health benefits of the three agents.

 Based on the clinical evidence available, the economic modeling did not assume differences in treatment effects between the TTR stabilizers tafamidis and acoramidis.
 The modeling also assumed the tafamidis price for acoramidis.
-With these assumptions, a TTR stabilizer added to best supportive care resulted in improved health outcomes and higher costs compared to supportive care alone.
+With these assumptions, a TTR stabilizer added to best supportive care resulted improved health outcomes and higher costs compared to supportive care alone.
 Incremental cost-effectiveness ratios, as shown in Table 4.4, suggest that these therapies are unlikely to achieve commonly accepted cost-effectiveness thresholds.